A listing of characters that strictly appear in the Shadowhunters television series. Beware of unmarked spoilers from prior seasons!

 - Team Dad: He is like a father to many characters on the show, most notably Raphael and Simon.

-- Twofer Token Minority: He is Asian and is proudly bisexual.
-And a warlock to boot.
+- Twofer Token Minority: He is East Asian, proudly bisexual, and also a warlock.

 Maia Roberts is a bartender at the Hunter's Moon and one of the newest members of Luke's pack.